dekorateio/dekorate/readme.md

 In case, that dekorate bom is imported by a downstream project (e.g. snowdrop) and its required to override the bom version, all you need to do is to import the dekorate bom with the version of your choice first.

+## Versions and Branches

+At the moment dekorate is using 3 branches in parallel and two major versions are developed at the same time.

+Branches:

+- master (active development)
+- 1.0.x  (important bug fixes)
+- 0.12.x (new features + bug fixes)

+From those branches we release:

+- 1.0.x  (stable)
+- 0.12.x (volatile)

+The idea is that 1.0.x is the stable branch that doesn't change that often, while 0.12.x is the volatile one that changes more often.

+### Which version should you use?

+Depends on what your goal is.
+If you need all the latest features use the volatile branch.
+If you need something that more slower paced that is in bug fixing mode, then use the stable branch.

 ## Want to get involved?